 Doug Rebout is a partner in Roger Rebout & Sons Farms near Janesville.
-The farm includes over 4,200 acres of cropland, 280 Holstein and crossbred steers, and 400 custom-raised heifers.
-Mr. Rebout is actively engaged in public and community service as a member of theWisconsin Corn Growers Association Board of Directors and as a member of the Governor's Task Force on Climate Change.
+The farm includes over 4200 acres of mainly corn and soybeans.
+They raise around 200 Holstein steers and custom raise 400 heifers for a neighbor farm.
+Mr. Rebout is actively engaged in public and community service while serving on his town planning and zoning and also on the board of directors for the Wisconsin Corn Growers Association and the Wisconsin Soybean Association.

-Vice Chair: Miranda Leis (Term June 12, 2017 – May 1, 2023)
+Vice Chair: Miranda Leis (Term May 1, 2023 – May 1, 2029)

-Miranda Leis is currently serving as the Senior Director of Dairy Handling and Supply for CROPP Cooperative/Organic Valley.
+Miranda Leis, is currently serving as the Senior Director of Dairy Handling and Supply for CROPP Cooperative/Organic Valley.
 In her 15 years with the Cooperative she has served in various capacities in business analysis and project management, and is currently serving in the Dairy Pool.
 In 2000 she received a Bachelor of Science degree from UW-River Falls in Animal Science with a Dairy emphasis.
 Ms. Leis has been involved in the Wisconsin Farm Bureau at the state and local levels since 2005.
 She is actively involved as a volunteer in various youth development and athletic clubs in the community of Cashton and surrounding area.
 She is also involved in her family's 350 cow dairy operation in Cashton, Wisconsin where she lives with her husband and three active children.

 Secretary: Paul Palmby (Term May 1, 2021 - May 1, 2027)

-Paul Bauer (Term October 11, 2017 - May 1, 2023)
+Paul Bauer (Term May 1, 2023 - May 1, 2029)

-Patty Edelburg (Term August 5, 2019 – May 1, 2025)
+Cindy Brown (Term May 1, 2023 - May 1, 2025)

 Dr. Clare Hintz (Term May 1, 2021 - May 1, 2027)

-Dr. Clare Hintz runs Elsewhere Farm, a production permaculture farm near the south shore of Lake Superior in Herbster, Wisconsin.
+Dr. Clare Hintz runs Elsewhere Farm, a perennial polyculture farm near the south shore of Lake Superior in Herbster, Wisconsin.
 The solar-powered farm features perennial fruits and nuts interplanted on five acres, intensive market gardens, and rare-breed pigs and chickens: most marketed through winter and summer CSAs.
 She is also the editor of the Journal of Sustainability Education.
 Dr. Hintz holds a bachelor's degree in biology and writing, a master's in sustainable systems, and a Ph.D. in sustainability education with a focus on regenerative agriculture.